Oil and Water Separation in the Oil and Gas Industry

 Upstream Operations

 In upstream operations, large volumes of produced water are generated during drilling and extraction.
 This water contains dispersed and dissolved hydrocarbons, suspended solids, and treatment chemicals.
-Effective primary separation—often using gravity separators, free-water knockouts, and API separators—removes bulk oil.
+Effective primary separation, which often uses gravity separators, free-water knockouts, and API separators, removes bulk oil.
 Secondary processes such as hydrocyclones, induced gas flotation (IGF), and dissolved air flotation (DAF) systems further reduce oil-in-water concentrations.
 At this stage, efficient separation protects reinjection systems, reduces disposal costs, and ensures compliance with discharge regulations.

 Midstream Operations